Suryakumar-Selvakumar/Binary-Search-Trees/project-plan.md

 5. find(value) – For this you would just traverse through the tree, compare the value of each node with the argument value’s value and return the entire node that contains the matching value.
 Whether or not, you would include the children is something you’d have to decide later on.

 6. levelOrder(callback) – I need to implement breadth first search (BFS), which can be done with enough research.
 I have to pass each of the nodes to a callback function which I think just prints out the values.
-Maybe ask someone on TOP for clarification.

 7. DFS Functions: